FLIR/conservator-cli/docs/usage/cli_quickstart.rst

 a search query like ``conservator datasets search "deer" -i id``.

 Now, navigate to the directory where you want to download the dataset.
-Note that the dataset will be cloned in as a subdirectory, with the next of the dataset.
+Note that the dataset will be cloned in as a subdirectory, with the name of the dataset.
-So if you're in ``~/Desktop``, and want to download a Dataset called ``MyFirstDataset``, it will be cloned into ``~/Desktop/My First_Dataset`` by default.
+So if you're in ``~/Desktop``, and want to download a Dataset called ``MyFirstDataset``, it will be cloned into ``~/Desktop/MyFirstDataset`` by default.

 Then, run clone::

-    $ conservator datasets clone [YOUR_DATASET_ID]
+    $ conservator datasets clone YOUR_DATASET_ID

 Next, ``cd`` into the directory, and run pull::